george-shagov/fibonacci-rabbits/README.md

 #### Terminology

 ```
-0 - Juior Pair of Rabbits
+0 - Junior Pair of Rabbits
 1 - Mature Pair of Rabbits
 2 - Deceased Pair of Rabbits
 ```